 The early 1970s saw the takeover of the Abarth by Fiat.
 Fiat transformed the Abarth brand in their own racing brand and this was the beginning of Abarth as we know it today.
 The Fiat 131 Rally took centre stage in 1976 and competed successfully until 1980, achieving title wins.

 Today Fiat Abarth still holds dear the ideology of Carlo Abarth, to combine driving pleasure with excellent performance, speed and power.
 Today the Abarth 124 Spider is designed for perfect performance and beautiful balance.
 The weight is evenly distributed throughout for sound stability, with creating perfect performance and contributing to the great grip of this vehicle.
-At All Car Leasing, deals on the Abarth 124 Spider Roadster 1.4 Multiair 2dr start at just £294.60 per month ex VAT.
+At All Car Leasing, deals on the Abarth 124 Spider Roadster 1.4 Multiair 2dr start at just £294.60 per month ex VAT which can be on a personal lease or a business lease.

 Today, the Abarth 595 is super adaptable and made for agility.
 The torque transfer control and standard sports mode make this vehicle a dream to drive.
 Inside, the car is comfortable with satin chrome detailing and sports seats.
 At All Car Leasing, deals on the Abarth 595 start at just £157 per month ex VAT.